techmahedy/zunoo/README.md

     ]
 ];
 ```

-Now run the below command in your project terminal:
+Now run the below command in your project terminal like:
 `php vendor/bin/phinx create Post -c config.php`

 Here `Post` is the model name.

 Now this command will generate a migration file in the following path with the empty `change()` method.
 ### `app\database\migration\20231111144423_post.php`

 ```php